 The answer lies in properly resourced prisons for a smaller number of prisoners.Peter Dawson, director, Prison Reform Trust

-He said the Government needs to do a lot more on the issue and criticised it for being “very slow to react”.
+Mr Gillan said the Government needs to do a lot more on the issue and criticised it for being “very slow to react”.

-“There now needs to be a study by the Government into the effects on the health and safety of prison staff and decent packages in place where prison officers can seek help,” Gillan added.
+“There now needs to be a study by the Government into the effects on the health and safety of prison staff and decent packages in place where prison officers can seek help,” he added.

 A source working within the prison service conducting occupational mental health assessments said many of the referrals they have seen are due to “mental health issues around operational problems and incidents that happen at work causing staff upset and anxiety”.